marbl/meryl/documentation/source/reference.rst

    Convert the constant c into a string of +'s (for 1 bits) and 1's (for 0 bits), then check that all bits are set.

-   The filter is inverted if we test that some testable bit is false.
+   The selector is inverted if we test that some testable bit is false.

 D. ``L & C == 0`` or ``L & C != 0``